 Discerning and extending different patterns of change prompts students to look for and make use of structure (MP7).
 Generating tables of values and generalizing the relationships prompts students to express regularity in repeated reasoning (MP8).

 Technology isn’t required for this lesson, but there are opportunities for students to choose to use appropriate tools to solve problems.
 Consider making technology available, in case requested.

 - Comprehend that a “quadratic relationship” can be expressed with a squared term.

 - Describe (orally and in writing) a pattern of change associated with a quadratic relationship.

 - Determine and explain (orally and in writing) whether a visual pattern represents a linear, exponential, or quadratic relationship.

 - I can describe how a pattern is growing.

 - I can tell whether a pattern is growing linearly, exponentially, or quadratically.

-- I know an expression with a squared term is called quadratic.
+- I know a quadratic expression has a squared term.